dapr-cn/docs/content/content/getting-started/quickstarts/statemanagement-quickstart.md

 type: docs
 title: "Quickstart: State Management"
 linkTitle: "State Management"
-weight: 70
+weight: 72
-description: "Get started with Dapr's State Store"
+description: "Get started with Dapr's State Management building block"
 ---

 Let's take a look at Dapr's [State Management building block]({{< ref state-management >}}).
 In this Quickstart, you will save, get, and delete state using a Redis state store, but you can swap this out for any one of the [supported state stores]({{< ref supported-state-stores.md >}}).